pikvm/pikvm/docs/usb_ethernet.md

 5. Don't forget to `reboot`.

-??? example "An example of what what the config would look like if you wanted the target to have inet access (Please edit to suit your needs):"
+??? example "An example of what the config would look like if you wanted the target to have inet access (Please edit to suit your needs):"
     ```
     otgnet:
         firewall: